 Urgent care centers are not as costly as emergency room visits when patients need immediate treatment for chronic conditions like a diabetes attack.
 Patient experience trends have them using technology to take control of their health outcomes.

 Many wear devices that track user health data for blood pressure and heart rate.
 The devices offer patients data that helps them understand their health better and know when visiting the doctor for treatment is necessary.

-More patients are looking for apps that connect them with their healthcare data and healthcare providers for online viewing of lab results or making appointments.
-Health-related apps empower patients, so they do not go to a doctor’s office at all, if possible.
+More patients are looking for apps connecting them with their healthcare data and healthcare providers for online viewing lab results or making appointments.
+Health-related apps empower patients so they do not visit a doctor’s office, if possible.

 A doctor-on-demand app offers advice from medical practitioners to discuss symptoms and determine whether they should seek care at an urgent care center or hospital.
 They also can communicate with doctors or other healthcare providers.

 - Real-time feedback requests

 - Health systems transition from reactive to proactive